 - MYTH: Disaster recovery and business continuity plans are too expensive for a small or medium sized business.
 It’s a luxury, not a necessity.TRUTH: The creation of a disaster recovery plan does come with some upfront cost, but this is definitely a case of an ounce of prevention is worth a pound of cure.
 In other words, it’s much less costly to pay for a plan (and if you’re lucky, never need it) than it is not to have a plan to recover data and get your business back up and running quickly when disaster strikes.

 Do you have disaster recovery and business continuity plans in place?
 If you’re reading this and considering yourself lucky that you’ve never experienced a significant outage or data loss, now’s the time to act.
-Our team specializes in the disaster recovery and business continuity needs of small and medium-sized businesses.
+Our team specializes in IT support in St. Louis covering the disaster recovery and business continuity needs of small and medium-sized businesses.

 We understand that there’s no such thing as a one-size-fits-all plan and we’ll work with your business experts to create a plan that is tailormade to your specific requirements and ensures a smooth and rapid recovery if and when disaster crisis strikes.
 Contact ATB to learn more or to schedule a complimentary initial consultation today.